ilovelogic/Pauli-Path-Method/README.md

    - `backward`: An int that is 1 if we need to propagate backward from this `PauliOpLayer` and 0 otherwise.
    - `gate_pos`: A list of int tuples, where each int tuple stores the two I/O indices of a gate between this PauliOpLayer and either the prior PauliOpLayer (if backward) or the next `PauliOpLayer` (otherwise).
    - `pos_to_fill`: A DefaultDict whose keys are the `PauliOperator` objects at this `PauliOpLayer` and whose values are lists of int tuples containing the non-identity I/O gate positions between the `PauliOperator` key and the `PauliOpLayer` to which we're propagating.
    - `forward_sibs`: A DefaultDict that sorts all the `PauliOperator` objects at this `PauliOpLayer` according to their having matching gate positions with non-identity I/O and the same non-gate qubits when propagating forward.
 The non-identity I/O gate positions list and the list of non-gate qubit strs are both converted into tuples and used as the key for the DefaultDict.
-The list of "sibling" PauliOperator objects is the value for the DefaultDict.
+The list of "family" PauliOperator objects is the value for the DefaultDict.
    - `bacward_sibs`: A DefaultDict with the same setup as `forward_sibs` except that it is sorted according to matching the attributes when propagating backward.
-Both `forward_sibs` and `backward_sibs` enjoy the property that each of their "sibling" lists contain a grouping of `PauliOperator` objects that all propagate to the same list of `PauliOperator` objects at a neighboring circuit Layer.
+Both `forward_sibs` and `backward_sibs` enjoy the property that each of their "family" lists contain a grouping of `PauliOperator` objects that all propagate to the same list of `PauliOperator` objects at a neighboring circuit Layer.
    - `carry_over_qubits`: A list of lists of strs, where each list of strs is a copy of one the `PauliOperator` object's operator at this `PauliOpLayer` with the edit that its qubits at gate positions are all set to "I".
 This allows us to check equality of non-gate qubits for `PauliOperator` objects by simply comparing their lists in `carry_over_qubits`.

 **Methods**